 Sample collection, DNA extraction & sequencing

-We acquired sequencing data from a total of 48 (24 female and 24 male) captive-bred individuals.
+We acquired RAD sequencing data from a total of 48 (24 female and 24 male) captive-bred delta smelt.
 The average Phred score for all reads was 39 and number of reads captured per individual was 10,644,266 and 9,698,327 in female and male sequencing data, respectively.

 Genome-wide association study

-Post filtration alignment scores were 92.64% and 91.90% to the female and male reference genome, respectively.
+Post filtration alignment scores for RAD seq reads were 92.64% and 91.90% to the female and male reference genome, respectively.
 We analyzed 922,975 and 848,444 loci spread across the female and male reference genome, respectively.
-These loci correspond to a Bonferroni corrected p-value cutoff of 5.417265e-08 and 5.893141e-08 required for significance of in associations found within the female and male reference genome, respectively.
-No significant association in sex was found using the female reference genome.
+These loci correspond to a Bonferroni corrected p-value cutoff of 5.417265e-08 and 5.893141e-08 required for significance of associations found within the female and male reference genome, respectively.
+No loci were found to be significantly associated with sex in the female reference genome.
 Two loci located in the male reference genome on Chromosome 5 were significantly associated with sex in delta smelt (Figure 3.1).
 Two loci (Chr05:1885249 G/A and Chr05:1885251 G/T) located on Chromosome 5 of the male assembly were highly associated with sex in delta smelt and had LRT scores of 37.854854 and 35.802804, corresponding to p-values of 7.621e-10 and 2.183e-9, respectively (Figure 3.1, Table 3.1).
-Despite being highly associated with sex the genotypes at these loci were not diagnostic of sex (Table 3.2).
+Despite being highly associated with sex, the genotypes at these loci were not diagnostic of sex (Table 3.2).

 Depth analysis

-After removal of reads with zero depth, we carried out depth analyses using 92,808 and 92,735 loci aligned to the female and male reference genome, respectively.
-In both analyses we found no areas greater than 5 kb corresponding to given sex having higher or lower depth of coverage compared to the other sex.
+After removal of reads with zero depth, we carried out depth analyses using 92,808 and 92,735 RAD loci aligned to the female and male reference genome, respectively.
+In both analyses we found no areas greater than 5 kb corresponding to given sex that had higher or lower depth of coverage compared to the other sex.

 K-mer analysis

 First pass filtration for distinct k-mers from each sex resulted in a total of 1,284,592 distinct hashes from combined data sets, implying roughly 1.284592e+09 original k-mers.
 Female and male median k-mer abundance was 13.0 and 7.0, respectively, resulting in a female correction of 0.539.
 We observed three distinct peaks in the distribution of male to female k-mer abundance (Figure 3.2).
 After removing k-mers shared between sexes, we obtained 494,251,000 female-only and 118,191,000 male-only k-mers.
-We observed a distinct increase of high abundance male-only k-mers and after filtering for k-mers with an abundance level from 50-100 we found 4,964 hashes corresponding to approximately 4,964,000 high abundance k-mers (Figure 3.3).
+We observed a distinct increase of high abundance male-only k-mers and after filtering for k-mers with an abundance level of 50-100 we found 4,964 hashes corresponding to approximately 4,964,000 high abundance k-mers (Figure 3.3).

 Upon filtering for k-mers in the A1 assembly, a total of 2,067 hashes, or 2,067,000 k-mers, were found on A1 contigs containing five or more hashes.
 Both female and male sequencing data had broad distributions of k-mers with an abundance of 90-140, however, a male specific k-mer abundance peak was observed from 30-70 at roughly half of the female abundance level (Figure 3.4).
 Of these, we found 44 putative Y contigs with a k-mer mean abundance above five in the male sequencing data which displayed zero k-mer abundance in the female sequencing data (Figure 3.5).
 We mapped the putative Y data back to the male reference genome and found the reads mapped to multiple regions within the genome.
 Upon repeating a depth analysis within the putative Y contigs, we did not find a significant difference in male versus female read depth.